 Suffice it to say that I was caught off guard by this explanation.
 Contrast this with what we see in our own parishes today.
-Priests have no use for such counters in most parishes in the Western world because the sacrament of confession is often forgotten or neglected.
+Priests have no use for such counters in most parishes in the Western world because the Sacrament of Reconciliation is often forgotten or neglected.
 As many priests are wont to point out, confession lines are short, but lines for Holy Communion are long.
 What’s wrong with this picture?
 What has changed so drastically in our religious practice as Catholics, and most importantly, what does this change mean for our preparation to receive our Lord Jesus in the Eucharist?
 Should we just walk up the aisle at any time to receive Communion?
 It seems like some more soul searching might be in order before we approach the Eucharist.

 St. Paul’s Warning

 First, it’s important to look at St. Paul’s words in Sacred Scripture when considering our worthiness to take part in the Eucharist: